 Europe has a different set of rules, certifications, market standards, and regulations that dictate the sale, transportation, and operation of all of our bikes.
-This, combined with different duties and pricing structures when bringing our bikes to Europe, are the main source of the price differences.
+This, combined with different duties and pricing structures when bringing our bikes to Europe, is the main source of the price differences.

 See below for further explanation.